 15. Optimize Pins and Social Media Strategy With Analytics

 You can access free analytics in your Pinterest Business Account.
 When you first start a business account (like the snapshot below of what ours looked like when it first launched), you’ll see the following categories.
-By analyzing your impressions, daily viewers, monthly engagements and views, website traffic, and information about popular pins, you can start to optimize the kind of content you pin, your descriptions and keywords, and possibly even tweaks on your own website too.
+By analyzing your impressions, daily viewers, monthly engagements and views, website traffic, and information about popular pins, you can start to optimize the kind of content you Pin, your descriptions and keywords, and possibly even tweaks on your own website too.

-16. Utilize Pinterest Advertising
+16. Utilize Promoted Pins with Pinterest Advertising

 Pinterest is by far one of our favorite platforms because of the opportunity it offers businesses of all types.
 If you have more questions, we’d love to chat!
 Get in touch and we’ll see how we can help improve your digital marketing across the board.